 Real Biblical Grace is uncontrollable by you, it comes at your worst, not at your best.
 It doesn’t come at your emotional highs, or how high people in church esteem you.
 It can come when you are a nobody like Joseph in his prison, or when the world despises you like Job.
 Both these biblical heroes would have failed the positivity/faith calling test and both of these people are the ones I am greatly engrossed by.
 This is the greatest comfort for the sufferer, especially for those who think their situations are irredeemable.
 It matters not whether the situation was exacerbated by your mistakes or by the mistakes of others.
 The more you come to the end of yourself and your ego, the more room you give God to work.

 The Key to Biblical Grace is the person of Jesus.
 Not just his teaching, or his example of conduct in His earthly ministry.
 Biblical grace is all about Jesus’ finished work on the cross, and how He works; not you.
 It is in Him, by Him and through Him.
 He is the only one who was God and died for your sins.
 Your own good works or idea of righteousness will never be enough to save you from your sins.
-The gap between who you need to be and who we are now is too big.
-God’s standard of righteousness is infinitely higher than your standard.
-It’s like trying to swim across the sea.
-You can’t do it on your own, you need someone to buy you a ticket on a ship.
+The gap between who we were and who we still need to be is too big.
+Bridging that gap by yourself is like trying to swim across the sea.
+You can only swim a couple miles before you realize it’s impossible, you need someone to buy you a ticket on a ship.
 Jesus is that ticket.
 His death on the cross paid the price for it, and His resurrection from the dead is a receipt that what He said was true.
-When we finally admit to God that we have been too self-righteous, thinking we can save ourselves, and accept Jesus as Lord and Savior, this is the Gospel of Grace.
+When we finally admit to God that we have been too self-righteous, realize we can’t save ourselves, and accept Jesus as Lord and Savior, then we pass from death to life in this world and the next.
+We go from being slaves to our sinful nature to walking a guided path prescribed by God for your ultimate good and for the purposes He has for the world.
+This is the Gospel of Grace.

 This Grace opens you to abundant life (John 10:10), which opens you to a new realm on heaven and earth (kingdom of God), and when experiencing this grace transforms you into a New Creation (2 Cor 5:17).
 God’s abundant life starts on earth as he leaks out what heaven is like (like a movie spoiler) so you will yearn even more for heaven.
 Heaven is where you will experience the fullness, and on earth, in part (1 Cor 13.9-12, Matthew 6:10).
 This is the ultimate expression of the pinnacle of human experience (Phil 4:7).
 It’s simple to enter in, wonderful to behold, and it will take a lifetime to fully appreciate it.
 (Prov 4:18-19).
 All forms of abundance will be available, but the pinnacle of abundance is personal transformation.
 Love.
 Joy.
 Patience.
 Kindness… the fruits of the Spirit (Gal 5:23).